jeff-dillon/pool-inspections/README.md

 At a high level, this demo will show:
 1. How to **describe a data set** including the shape of the data, the types of data in the columns, and what the data in the columns looks like.
 The purpose of this step is to understand what cleaning will be needed and what questions can be answered.
-1. How to **clean the data set** including dealing with missing records and creating new columns based on existing ones.
+1. How to **clean a data set** including dealing with missing records and creating new columns based on existing ones.
 1. How to **analyze and visualize a data set** by grouping and aggregating data and visualizing it in tables and graphs.